sussmanLab/cellGPU/README.md

 Information on installing the project and contributing to it is contained in the relevant markdown files in the base directory.
 Documentation of the code is maintained via Doxygen... go to the "/doc" directory, type "doxygen Doxyfile", and go from there.
-From the index of the doxygen -generated html, see the Modules page for information on the CUDA kernels used in the GPU-based routines.

 As with many performance-seeking codes, there is a tension between optimized computational speed and elegant code structure and organization.
 As a first pass this repository seeks to err slightly